matter-labs/zksync-era/docs/src/specs/zk_chains/interop.md

 1. Starting the transaction on the sending chain

-   - The user/calls calls the Bridgehub contract.
+   - The user/calls the Bridgehub contract.
 If they want to use a bridge they call `requestL2TransactionTwoBridges`, if they want to make a direct call they call `requestL2TransactionDirect` function.
    - The Bridgehub collects the base token fees necessary for the interop tx to be processed on the destination chain,